shai/handbreak/README.md

 handbreak
 =========

-Distributed CPU power across multiple machine to render video files using HandBrakeCLI.exe
+Distributed CPU power across multiple machines to render video files using HandBrakeCLI.exe

 ## Why?
 Why do I need this script?
 Because Adobe Piere Pro CC is a